cruzgodar/cruzgodar.github.io/docs/page-structure.md

 The `if` statement makes every page function as an entry point (see [the doc on navigation](https://github.com/90259025/90259025.github.io/blob/master/docs/navigation.md)), since `current_url` will only be defined if `main.js` has been loaded.
 The call to `on_page_load()` triggers a large number of functions, and is also covered in [the navigation doc](https://github.com/90259025/90259025.github.io/blob/master/docs/navigation.md).
 The block in the middle sets the page settings, which tell the JS how to properly render the page.
 Every field is required on every page.

 - `title`: the title of the page.
-In particular, this sets the text that appears on the tab in the browser.
+This sets the text that appears on the tab in the browser.

 - `banner_page`: whether or not the page has a banner.
 Covered in more detail later in this doc.

 - `num_banners`: how many different banners the page has.
-This is `1` for every banner page but the homepage.
+This is `1` for every banner page but the homepage, and `0` for pages that don't have any banners at all.

-- `writing_page`: two settings affect the font, spacing, and indentation on writing pages only.
+- `writing_page`: one setting affects the font on writing pages only.
 This is how those pages are identifed.

 - `math_page`: whether MathJax appears on the page and needs to be typeset.

 - `comments`: whether Disqus comments appear at the bottom of the page and need to be loaded.

 - `small_margins_on_ultrawide`: whether the width of text should be reduced from 70% to 50% when the layout is in ultrawide mode.
+This is typically `false` only when the text width lines up nicely with something like the image links and shouldn't be changed.

 - `manual_banner`: if the page wants `banners.js` loaded, but it doesn't want `scroll_update()` to be run.
 This currently isn't used by any page.

 - `manual_dark_theme`: if the page is complicated enough that adding the dark theme styles will break it beyond repair.
 If this is true, the page must handle dark theme (and contrast) on its own.

 - `no_footer`: if the footer shouldn't spawn.
-Used on pages like settings.
+Used on pages like the homepage.
 This also disables the floating footer.

 - `footer_exclusion`: which page shouldn't be present in the footer, if it exists.
-The typical value is the current page if it's first level (writing, applets, etc.), and nothing for any other page.
+The typical value is the current page if it's first level (writing, teaching, etc.), and nothing for any other page.